Audio editing in Premiere Pro 2024

 To further control your audio, enable the Gain Line by clicking the wrench icon in the timeline panel and selecting “Show Audio Keyframes.”
 This will display a changeable gain line on each audio clip, allowing you to adjust the volume by clicking and dragging the line up or down directly on the waveform.

-Fading audio files In and Out in Premiere Pro
+Fading audio files in and out in Premiere Pro

 To fade audio in or out, hover over the top corner of the audio clip in the timeline until you see a fade handle, then click and drag it to set the desired fade length.
 Alternatively, select the clip and use the Effect Controls panel to adjust the fade duration directly.